-Data Minimization in the GDPR: A Primer
+Data Minimization in the GDPR: A Primer on Feb 15, 2017

 An important principle in the European Union’s General Data Protection Regulation (GDPR) is data minimization.
 Data processing should only use as much data as is required to successfully accomplish a given task.
 Additionally, data collected for one purpose cannot be repurposed without further consent.

 Data minimization is referenced in five separate sections in the GDPR.
 While not a novel concept in data management, the GDPR does re-emphasize the importance of applying the concept in practice.
 In fact, it is impossible to be GDPR-compliant without implementing data minimization rules and processes at every step in the data lifecycle.
 This means that companies must limit personal data collection, storage, and usage to data that is relevant, adequate, and absolutely necessary for carrying out the purpose for which the data is processed.

 The first step in determining data limitations is understanding the data’s context.
 Typically, an organization’s data exists in three different environments with three different purposes: (1) dev/test, (2) production, and (3) data warehousing & analytics.

 In dev/test environments, the testing data must behave in the same fashion as the data held in the production environment.
 As such, the data must have realistic behavior and distribution.
 However, any personal data in dev/test datasets must be suppressed.
 This dilemma can be solved in a variety of ways.
 Simply omitting the sensitive data from the dev/test environment can be a quick and easy fix, but it restricts realistic testing scenarios.
 Using fictitious datasets can enable the full range of testing scenarios but may not accurately reflect the behavior seen in production data.
 For optimal business use, masking the sensitive data in a realistic and consistent fashion satisfies GDPR requirements while maintaining production-quality behavior and distribution.